A Plea Form and Advice of Rights Is Given to Most Defendants

 Michigan’s Strongest Criminal Defense for Felony and Misdemeanor Charges

-Michigan amends plea form and advice of rights and you need to understand the changes.
-The new advice of rights form in Michigan has several important changes from the old version and reflects the new penalties for Super Drunk Driving.
-The advice of rights portion of the new form contains the same basic rights including:
+Michigan amends its misdemeanor plea form and advice of rights, and you need to understand the changes.
+Michigan’s new advice of rights form has several content changes from the old version and reflects the new penalties for Super Drunk Driving.
+The misdemeanor form is different than the felony advice of rights form.
+The advice of rights portion of the new form contains the same fundamental rights, including:

 - The right to plead guilty or state mute.